OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 The combination of `repair_span = double_pair, repair_deferred = enabled` is proven to be significantly more effective when using the leveled backend, especially when repairing under load.
 With these configuration options, it should be noted that repairs will happen in key order, not in reverse order of receipt (the default).
 With these changes, and when using the leveled backend, non-functional testing demonstrates that repairs can complete efficiently even when nodes are under heavy utilisation.

 Repair uses handoffs, and so can be tracked as with other cluster change operations.
-Once handoffs are complete, and Tictac AAE confirms all vnodes are in-sync - then `participate_in_coverage` can be re-enabled.
+Once handoffs are complete, Tictac AAE should be re-enabled, e.g. by using `riak_client:tictacaae_resume_node().`.
+Once Tictac AAE confirms all vnodes are in-sync - then `participate_in_coverage` can be re-enabled.

 ### Repair key ranges